-Students' digital literacy skills have been enhanced throughout the academic year.
-The momentum of engagement around digital upskilling, initially driven by need during 2020/21, continued into 2022/23.
+Students' digital literacy skills continue to be enhanced throughout the academic year.
+The momentum of engagement around digital upskilling, initially driven by need during 2020/21 continues.
 Students across all groups acknowledged the need for digital skills for life, work and study and career aspirations.
-Students have developed digital agility, familiarisation and understanding, and responded excellently to learning and working virtually and with new technologies and platforms.
+A new digital strategy has been introduced and by reviewing starting points and providing personalised areas for enhancement and development students have further developed digital agility, familiarisation and understanding, and responded excellently to learning and working virtually and with new technologies and platforms.

 The adult curriculum portfolio continues to be influenced by findings from our Local Skills Improvement Plans (LSIP) work with the chambers of commerce and businesses.
-Additionally, the Free Courses for Jobs Offer extended to include new level 3 programmes in the local and national skills shortages areas including Digital.
-95 students completed such a course, which was an increase of 41 on the equivalent category of course from the previous year (then called National Skills Fund).
+Additionally, the Free Courses for Jobs Offer has been extended into its second year to ensure that level 3 programmes in the local and national skills shortages areas are available including Digital.
+As part of the wider reskilling strategy the curriculum planning process has led to clear progression routes from level 1 to level 3 into a range of pathways for both construction and digital